Volodymyr Struk: Death

 On 1 March 2022 Struk's wife reported to the police that unknown men in camouflage had kidnapped her husband from their home.
-The following day he was found dead with a gunshot wound to the heart, reportedly in the nearby village of Zhitlivka.
+The following day he was found dead with a gunshot wound to the heart, reportedly in the nearby village of Zhytlivka.

 The killing of Struk was announced by Anton Herashchenko, advisor and a former deputy minister at the Ukrainian Ministry of Internal Affairs.
-In the evening of the 2 March, he published on his telegram channel a photo of the body of Sturk and commented "one less traitor to Ukraine."
+In the evening of the 2 March, he published on his Telegram channel a photo of the body of Struk and commented "one less traitor to Ukraine."
 Herashchenko added that since the beginning of the Russo-Ukrainian war in 2014, the Ukrainian authorities "could not do anything about the outspoken separatist Struk" because he "had a lot of money.
 Most likely with the support of the Russian Federation."
 However, when the Russian troops were approaching Kreminna 15 kilometers away, “Struk was tried by a people's tribunal" and shot by "unknown patriots" as a "traitor under the laws of wartime."
 According to Herashchenko, Struk had been an organiser of the 2014 secessionist referendum in Luhansk Oblast, was a supporter of the Luhansk People's Republic (LPR) and since the beginning of the Russian invasion he had actively called on local deputies to communicate with the Russian Federation and the LPR.